algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 ## Project Goals

 #### Goals
-- To change the playable character.
+- To change the playable character (play other skins of Pac-Man).
-- To change the music.
+- To change the music (if we could in 16bits).
-- To give the possibility to change the difficulty.
+- To give the possibility to change the difficulty or the game mode in the settings.
 - To create new maps.
 - To make the game smooth and playable.
-- To make a compatible game.
+- To make a compatible game with all the Operating Systems.

 #### Non-Goals
 - To add boss stages.
-- To add new game mode.

 ## Functional Requirements